 Buying a gaming laptop is challenging as there are many options, with new models released every year sporting increasingly more powerful CPUs and GPUs.
 When shopping for the best gaming laptop, you'd want to focus on a few aspects, like its CPU and GPU performance, performance over time (thermal throttling), as well as the display's refresh rate, motion performance, and VRR support.
 A good keyboard helps, too, as you'd want one that can give you clear tactile feedback and won't cause fatigue over long gaming sessions.
 If you don't plan on using a headset, you might want to look at the fan noise, as most gaming laptops can get pretty loud under load.
 If you plan on gaming on the go, you'll also want to look at the laptop's portability and battery life.

-We've bought and tested over 60 laptops.
-Below you'll find our recommendations for the best gaming laptops you can buy.
-You can also see our recommendations for the best laptops, the best laptops for college, and the best Windows laptops.
+We've bought and tested over 105 laptops.
+Below are our recommendations for the best gaming laptops you can buy.
+You can also see our recommendations for the best laptops, the best budget and cheap gaming laptops, and the best Windows laptops.